Knee Replacement Surgery

 Accessing Knee Replacement in North Wales

-Knee replacement surgery in North Wales is provided through Betsi Cadwaladr University Health Board (BCUHB), with services at Ysbyty Gwynedd (Bangor), Wrexham Maelor Hospital, and Glan Clwyd Hospital.
+Knee replacement surgery in North Wales is provided through Betsi Cadwaladr University Health Board (BCUHB), with orthopaedic services at Ysbyty Gwynedd (Bangor), Wrexham Maelor Hospital, and Glan Clwyd Hospital.
 Your GP can refer you to an orthopaedic surgeon for assessment.

 Private options are also available at independent facilities across North Wales and the wider region, which may offer shorter waiting times and more choice over your surgical team.